balena-io/docs/pages/gettingStarted-BBB.md

 ![insert SD](/img/BBB/sd_card_BBB.jpg)

-While you wait resin.io is partitioning your SD card, installing a custom linux environment and establishing a secure connecting with our servers.
+While you wait resin.io is partitioning your SD card, installing a custom linux environment and establishing a secure connection with our servers.

 If you have a class 10 SD card and a fast internet connection your device should appear on the dashboard in around 7 minutes.
 Note that Class 4 SD cards can